jsaglio42/GBmu/README.md

 - Check operands where a signed byte 'e' is added
 - Check timer loop if CPU halted or stopped
-- Check the write functions when writing to MemReg.DIV

 # To DOs: Features